Working with us

-London RoadLab is our first open innovation programme in partnership with the utilities, London councils and Plexal, an innovation centre based in Here East at London's Olympic Park.
+For our first open innovation programme, London RoadLab, we partnered with utilities, London councils and Plexal, an innovation centre based in Here East at the Queen Elizabeth Olympic Park.
 It aims to reduce the adverse impact of roadworks.

 Following 10 weeks of co-development with us, the cohort developed some great innovations and we're excited to announce Immense Simulations, Mobilized Construction, Route Reports and SAM as winners.

-In 2018, we worked with the Mayor's Office on his inaugural Civic Innovation Challenge.
+In 2018, we worked with the Mayor's Office on the inaugural Civic Innovation Challenge.
 The challenge looked for start-ups to develop ways to reduce inequality, prevent climate change and support London's ageing population.

 The winners were each given £15,000 to jointly test and refine their ideas.
 We're now working with Go Jauntly to encourage more leisure time walking, and with VU.CITY and Crossmap to use our data to develop a housing analytics and visualisation platform.

-We're trialling an 20-month pilot partnership with Bosch to give small businesses and start-ups the opportunity to work with renowned experts and use cutting-edge data to tackle crucial transport challenges in London.
+We're trialling a 20-month partnership with Bosch to give small businesses and start-ups the opportunity to work with renowned experts and use cutting-edge data to tackle crucial transport challenges in London.

 Working with Nitrous (a platform facilitating projects between the private sector, start ups and government), Bosch have opened a new 'Connectory' facility in Shoreditch, providing space and facilities for us and selected start-ups to work alongside Bosch's experts as well as private, academic and public sector partners.

-London Connectory focuses on the urban mobility challenges facing Londoners, including innovations that mean more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport.
+The London Connectory focuses on London's urban mobility challenges, including innovations that mean more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport.

-We provide technical knowledge and a wide range of datasets, leveraging our Unified API and open data products to allow companies to test ideas and understand patterns in more detail.
+We provide technical knowledge and a wide range of datasets, leveraging our Unified API and open data products, to allow companies to trial new products.
 In return, Bosch dedicates professionals to provide technical expertise, guidance and mentoring.